 Situated in the rapidly changing Transbay District in San Francisco, close to Market and the Financial District, the two million-square-foot Oceanwide Center development comprises two high-rise towers, along with impressive new public spaces and important new pedestrian links through downtown.
-Together, the buildings provide 1.15 million square feet of office space and 770,000 square feet of residential units.
+Designed in collaboration with London-based Foster + Partners, the buildings provide 1.15 million square feet of office space and 770,000 square feet of residential units.

 Emeryville Marketplace is the first master plan design in the nation to be registered in the LEED Neighborhood Development Platinum program.
 With new and existing commercial space and more than 670 residential units, this 1.2 million-gross-squarefoot project’s balanced design creates a walkable, mixed-use, and transit-oriented development – in essence, a completely diverse and livable community.
 To achieve this special rating, an existing Brownfield site was reused for the creation of the Emeryville Marketplace plan.

 181 Fremont is one of several new buildings that will change the skyline in San Francisco's South of Market/Transbay neighborhood by offering more housing and office space.
 Currently under construction, this project demonstrates modernism in design, sustainability, and neighborhood integration.
 Standing at approximately 800 feet and 54 stories tall, 181 Fremont will accommodate 420,300 square feet of office space and 67 residential units on the top 15 floors.